 Taking a Cruise in June

 Pros: If you want a summer getaway with warm weather and water, June is a great choice.
 Hurricane season starts June 1st, but it’s still rare that you’ll have a chance of a hurricane this early.
-Meanwhile, the Caribbean is starting to heat up so you can have a true beach summer vacation without worrying about it being too chilly.
+Meanwhile, the Caribbean is starting to heat up so you can have a true beach summer vacation without worrying about it being too chilly either on the ship or in port.
 Also, with the kids out of school, you can take them on your trip without worrying about absences.

 Cons: With schools out of session and the popular summer vacation season, fares spike for June and through the rest of summer.
 You’ll usually be paying more for the same cruise compared to taking it earlier in the year.
-As well, if you aren’t the type that likes to cruise with families on the ship, then keep in mind that summer months typically see an influx of kids on the cruise ship.
+As well, if you aren’t the type that likes to cruise with families on the ship, then keep in mind that summer months typically see an influx of kids.

 Taking a Cruise in July